MikeyPenny/transaction-homework/README.md

 ## Usage

 In the main page you will see a **selector** to select the customer, the first time it will appear only the basic info of the customer
-After the selection of the customer you can go to the Accounts Option and press the New Account Button where you can type the Account Number and the Initial Credit and press the Request Account.
+After the selection of the customer you can go to the Accounts Option and press the New Account Button where you can type the Account Number and the Initial Credit and then press the Request Account.

-This operation will update the transaction list below the Customer info.
+This operation will update the transaction list below the Customer info if the initial credit is greater than 0 if not, it will create a New Account number to make new transactions later.

 To request a New Transaction you can go to the New Transaction link from the landing page or from the Transactions option in the navigation bar.